isralennon/MSAAI521/deliverables/Paper.md

 - **Sample Data:** Individual sensor measurements (LiDAR, camera, RADAR)
 - **Annotations:** 3D bounding boxes with object category, size, orientation, and tracking IDs

+All these elements combined provide the empirical data plus the annotations that will be fed into the YOLO model.

 ### 2.3 Exploratory Data Analysis

-We conducted comprehensive exploratory analysis to understand the data characteristics:
+We conducted comprehensive exploratory analysis to understand the data characteristics, as well as verifying the completeness and consistency of the data:

 **Point Cloud Characteristics:**
 - Average points per scan: 30,000-40,000 points